 This mild fish is delicious with a sweet and sour sauce made from pineapple, veggies and lemon juice.
-Don’t have halibut?
-Try it with sea bass, red snapper, halibut or whitefish.
+Don’t have flounder?
+Try it with sea bass, red snapper, halibut or whitefish, too!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy